Bttstrp/bootstrap-switch/README.md

 Enjoy.

-Less
+LESS
 ----
-If you want to use your bootstrap variables, include `bootstrap-switch.less` in your compilation stack.
-You can even choose among Bootstrap versions 2.3.2 or 3.*.* compatible source.
+If you want to use your custom Bootstrap variables, choose the appropriate `bootstrap-switch.less` source file among versions 2 and 3 and include it in your LESS stack.

 Supported browsers
 ------------------
-IE8+ and all the other modern browsers (until proven otherwise: submit a issue and let's see what we can do).
+IE9+ and all the other modern browsers (until proven otherwise: submit a issue and let's see what we can do).

 License
 -------